SaifKbishi/FlexTicket/README.md

+// React site to demo FlexTickets site
+// with dynamic pages according to event type
 //
+//
+// redirect from crm details to confirmation letter not completed
+// creation and sending PDF confirmation letter not completed
+// need to implement CRM login and profile
+//
+// improvements i would like to do:
+// add DB of events
+// generes carosell
+// GA tickets
+//
+//
-// pages with React Router:
+// // pages with React Router:
-// Home page, Choose seats/ tickets, Basket, Register, Confirmation, About, Contact
+// // Home page, Choose seats/ tickets, Basket, Register, Confirmation, About, Contact
 //
 // Components:
 // Event Card, Events page, Category , Register Form, Payment Details, Confirmation, Basket